ibexa/documentation-developer/docs/guide/limitations.md

 - `Limitation` (Value)
 - `LimitationType`

 Certain Limitations also serve as Role Limitations, which means they can be used to limit the rights of a Role assignment.
-Currently this covers `Subtree` and `Section` Limitations.
+Currently this covers `Subtree of Location` and `Section` Limitations.

 `Limitation` represents the value, while `LimitationType` deals with the business logic surrounding how it actually works and is enforced.
 `LimitationTypes` have two modes of operation in regards to permission logic (see `eZ\Publish\SPI\Limitation\Type` interface for more info):